BlazZupan/ml1-notes/kernels/kernels.md

 The **polynomial kernel** is given by

-\[
+$$
 K(x, x') = (x^\top x' + c)^d,
-\]
+$$

-where \( c \) and \( d \) are parameters.
+where $c$ and $d$ are parameters.
 It allows the model to capture interactions between features up to a specified degree.
 Lower-degree polynomials capture simple interactions, while higher degrees allow more complex decision boundaries, at the cost of higher risk of overfitting.
-Typical values of the parameters are \( d = 2 \) or \( d = 3 \), corresponding to quadratic or cubic decision boundaries that capture moderate nonlinearity without overfitting.
-The constant \( c \) is usually set to \( 0 \) or \( 1 \), with \( c = 1 \) being a common default to ensure that the kernel output remains positive even when the dot product between inputs is small or negative.
-Higher degrees or larger \( c \) values are rarely used, as they tend to increase model complexity and the risk of overfitting, especially with limited data.
+Typical values of the parameters are $d = 2$ or $d = 3$, corresponding to quadratic or cubic decision boundaries that capture moderate nonlinearity without overfitting.
+The constant $c$ is usually set to $0$ or $1$, with $c = 1$ being a common default to ensure that the kernel output remains positive even when the dot product between inputs is small or negative.
+Higher degrees or larger $c$ values are rarely used, as they tend to increase model complexity and the risk of overfitting, especially with limited data.

+To better understand what this kernel does, it's useful to look at the *explicit feature mapping* that corresponds to the kernel.
+Although the main appeal of the kernel trick is that we avoid working directly in the high-dimensional feature space, exploring this space can help build intuition about how the kernel transforms the data.
+Consider the case where inputs are two-dimensional vectors, $x = (x_1, x_2)$, and we use a degree-2 polynomial kernel with $c = 1$:

+$$
+K(x, z) = (x^\top z + 1)^2.
+$$

+Expanding this expression gives:

+$$
+(x_1 z_1 + x_2 z_2 + 1)^2 = x_1^2 z_1^2 + 2x_1 x_2 z_1 z_2 + x_2^2 z_2^2 + 2x_1 z_1 + 2x_2 z_2 + 1.
+$$

+This corresponds exactly to the dot product in a six-dimensional space with the following feature map:

+$$
+\phi(x_1, x_2) = \left( x_1^2, \sqrt{2} x_1 x_2, x_2^2, \sqrt{2} x_1, \sqrt{2} x_2, 1 \right).
+$$

+The $\sqrt{2}$ coefficients are included to ensure that inner products between transformed vectors match the kernel expansion exactly, preserving distances and angles.
+The feature map contains all monomials of degree up to 2, including cross-terms and linear terms, which explains how the polynomial kernel captures feature interactions.
+While this mapping is tractable for small inputs and low-degree kernels, it becomes infeasible to compute explicitly in higher dimensions—hence the power of the kernel trick, which allows us to work with such feature spaces implicitly.

 The **radial basis function (RBF) kernel**, also called the Gaussian kernel, is given by